juxor/afaq/markdown/secG1.md

 aimed to work for the _"abolishment of the wage-system"_ as well as the right of life requiring the right to the means of living.
-Dyer, while rejecting their infatuation with political action, had _"the fullest sympathy"_ for their aims and supported their economic measures. [**Liberty**, no. 82, p.
-7] Unsurprisingly, as one historian notes, _"Lum began to develop an ideology that centred on the labour reformers' demand: 'The Wage System must go!'"_ He joined _"the ideological path of labour reformers who turned to a radicalised laissez-faire explanation of wage slavery."_ [Frank H. Brooks, _"Ideology, Strategy, and Organization: Dyer Lum and the American Anarchist Movement"_, pp. 57-83, **Labor History**, vol. 34, No. 1, p.
+Dyer, while rejecting their infatuation with political action, had _"the fullest sympathy"_ for their aims and supported their economic measures. [ **Liberty** , no. 82, p.
+7] Unsurprisingly, as one historian notes, _"Lum began to develop an ideology that centred on the labour reformers' demand: 'The Wage System must go!'"_ He joined _"the ideological path of labour reformers who turned to a radicalised laissez-faire explanation of wage slavery."_ [Frank H. Brooks, _"Ideology, Strategy, and Organization: Dyer Lum and the American Anarchist Movement"_ , pp. 57-83, **Labor History** , vol. 34, No. 1, p.
 63 and p.
 67] Like the communist-anarchists of the IWPA, for Lum trade unions were both the means of fighting capitalism and the way to abolish wage labour:

-> _"Anarchists in Chicago tended to be much more sympathetic to class organisation, specifically unions, because they had many contacts to local unions and the Knights of Labor.
-The issue was not resolved at the founding conference of the IWPA, but the Chicago anarchists did manage to get a resolution passed stating that 'we view in trades unions based upon progressive principles -- the abolition of the wages-system -- the corner- stone of a better society structure than the present one.' _
+> _"Anarchists in Chicago tended to be much more sympathetic to class
+> organisation, specifically unions, because they had many contacts to local
+> unions and the Knights of Labor.
+The issue was not resolved at the founding

-> _"Lum agreed wholeheartedly with this resolution, particularly the phrase 'abolition of the wages-system.'
-This phrase not only confirmed the ideological link between anarchism and labour reform, but also paralleled similar language in the declaration of principles of the Knights of Labor.
-By 1886, Lum had joined the Knights and he urged other anarchists, particularly individualists, to support their struggles.
-Lum continued to be involved with organised labour for the next seven years, seeing unions as a practical necessity in the struggle against class politics and state repression."_
+> conference of the IWPA, but the Chicago anarchists did manage to get a
+> resolution passed stating that 'we view in trades unions based upon
+> progressive principles -- the abolition of the wages-system -- the corner-
+> stone of a better society structure than the present one.'_

+> _"Lum agreed wholeheartedly with this resolution, particularly the phrase
+> 'abolition of the wages-system.'
+This phrase not only confirmed the
+> ideological link between anarchism and labour reform, but also paralleled
+> similar language in the declaration of principles of the Knights of Labor.
+> By 1886, Lum had joined the Knights and he urged other anarchists,
+> particularly individualists, to support their struggles.
+Lum continued to be
+> involved with organised labour for the next seven years, seeing unions as a
+> practical necessity in the struggle against class politics and state
-[Brooks, **Op.
-Cit.**, pp. 70-1]
+> repression."_ [Brooks, **Op.
+Cit.** , pp. 70-1]

 However, _"[d]espite the similarity between the evolution of Lum's strategy and that of the revolutionary anti-statist socialists in the IWPA, his analysis of 'wage slavery' was considerably more individualistic."_ [Brooks, **Op.
-Cit.**, p.
+Cit.** , p.
 66] Lum saw it as resulting primarily from state interference in the economy which reduced the options available to working class people.
-With a genuine free market based on free land and free credit workers would work for themselves, either as independent producers or in co-operatives (_"where capital seeks labour . . . where authority dissolves under the genial glow of liberty, and necessity for wage-labour disappears."_ [Dyer D. Lum, contained in Albert Parsons, **Anarchism**, p.
+With a genuine free market based on free land and free credit workers would work for themselves, either as independent producers or in co- operatives ( _"where capital seeks labour . . . where authority dissolves under the genial glow of liberty, and necessity for wage-labour disappears."_
+[Dyer D. Lum, contained in Albert Parsons, **Anarchism** , p.
 153]).
-Thus a key element of _"Lum's anarchism was his mutualist economics, an analysis of 'wage slavery' and a set of reforms that would 'abolish the wage system.'"_ [Brooks, **Op.
+Thus a key element of _"Lum's anarchism was his mutualist economics, an analysis of 'wage slavery' and a set of reforms that would 'abolish the wage system.'"_
-Cit.**, p.
-71] Voltairine de Cleyre, in her individualist anarchist days, concurred with her mentor Lum, arguing for a _"complete international federation of labour, whose constituent groups shall take possession of land, mines, factories, all the instruments of production, issue their own certificates of exchange, and, in short, conduct their own industry without regulative interference from law-makers or employers."_ [**The Voltairine de Cleyre Reader**, p.
+[Brooks, **Op.
+Cit.** , p.
+71] Voltairine de Cleyre, in her individualist anarchist days, concurred with her mentor Lum, arguing for a _"complete international federation of labour, whose constituent groups shall take possession of land, mines, factories, all the instruments of production, issue their own certificates of exchange, and, in short, conduct their own industry without regulative interference from law-makers or employers."_ [ **The Voltairine de Cleyre Reader** , p.
 6]

 European individualist anarchists, it should be noted had a similar perspective.
 As mentioned in [section A.3.1](secA3.md#seca31), Frenchman E.
-Armand argued that _"ownership of the means of production and free disposal of his produce"_ was _"the quintessential guarantee of the autonomy of the individual"_ but only as long as _"the proprietor does not transfer it to someone else or reply upon the services of someone else in operating it."_ [_ "Mini-Manual of the Anarchist Individualist"_, pp. 145-9, **Anarchism**, Robert Graham (ed.), p.
+Armand argued that _"ownership of the means of production and free disposal of his produce"_ was _"the quintessential guarantee of the autonomy of the individual"_ but only as long as _"the proprietor does not transfer it to someone else or reply upon the services of someone else in operating it."_ [ _"Mini-Manual of the Anarchist Individualist"_ , pp. 145-9, **Anarchism** , Robert Graham (ed.), p.
 147] Another French individualist anarchist, Ernest Lesigne, argued that in a free society, _"there should be no more proletaires"_ as _"everybody"_ would be _"proprietor."_ This would result in _"The land to the cultivator.
 The mine to the miner.
 The tool to the labourer.
-The product to the producer."_ [quoted approvingly by Tucker, **Instead of a Book**, p.
+The product to the producer."_ [quoted approvingly by Tucker, **Instead of a Book** , p.
 17 and p.
-18] Lesigne considered _"co-operative production"_ as _"a solution to the great problem of social economy, -- the delivery of products to the consumer at cost"_ and as a means of producers to _"receive the value of your product, of your effort, without having to deal with a mass of hucksters and exploiters."_ [**The Individualist Anarchists**, p.
+18] Lesigne considered _"co-operative production"_ as _"a solution to the great problem of social economy, -- the delivery of products to the consumer at cost"_ and as a means of producers to _"receive the value of your product, of your effort, without having to deal with a mass of hucksters and exploiters."_ [ **The Individualist Anarchists** , p.
 123]

 In other words, many individualist anarchists envisioned a society without wage labour and, instead, based upon peasant, artisan and associated/co- operative labour (as in Proudhon's vision).
-In other words, a **non**-capitalist society or, more positively, a (libertarian) socialist one as the workers' own and control the means of production they use.
+In other words, a **non** -capitalist society or, more positively, a (libertarian) socialist one as the workers' own and control the means of production they use.
 Like social anarchists, they opposed capitalist exploitation, wage slavery and property rights.
 However, not all individualist anarchists held this position, a notable exception being Benjamin Tucker and many of his fellow contributors to **Liberty**.
 Tucker asserted against the common labour movement and social anarchist equation of capitalism with wage slavery that _"[w]ages is not slavery.
-Wages is a form of voluntary exchange, and voluntary exchange is a form of Liberty."_ [**Liberty**, no. 3, p.
+Wages is a form of voluntary exchange, and voluntary exchange is a form of Liberty."_ [ **Liberty** , no. 3, p.
 1]

 The question now is, does this support of wage labour equate to support for capitalism?
 The answer to that depends on whether you see such a system as